-Claim principal threatened them with expulsion if they revealed they were beaten for damaging school property
+Two SSC students of The Holy Angel English School claim principal threatened them with expulsion if they revealed that they were beaten up for allegedly damaging school property

 An incident in Malwani will once again shed light on whether schools should be disciplining their students, physically or verbally.
 Two SSC students of The Holy Angel English School have alleged that their school principal beat them up for over an hour.

 Teenagers Asif Khan and Tabrez Qureshi, both 15, say that they have been sick ever since their principal beat them up